davidepedranz/visual_analytics_project_2/visualization/question_3.md

 ### Attempt 1

-The first trial is `horizontal bars`.
+The first trial is `horizotal bars`.
 The x axis represents the average resolution time, while the y axis the type of incident.
 It is easy to notice that some types have a much lower or higher resolution speed than the others.
 However, it is difficult to understand which types have the similar resolution times.
 To solve this problem, we sort the types by increasing average resolution time.

-The visualization answer the questions.
+The visualization answers the questions.
 Types `vice calls` has the fastes resolution time (about 20 minutes). `false alarms` resolution time is also low (about 50 minutes).
 Most types vary from 1 hour to 2 hour and 30 minutes. `public gatherings` and `homicide` take on average much longer.

 Durations in minutes are difficult to read if they are greather than 1 hour.
 We need to format it to hours and minutes.
 Unfortunatelly, there is no such functionality in Tableau.
 There are workarounds (https://community.tableau.com/thread/154812) for computing the single value, but not for aggregations.